Determination of the density in the linear elastic wave equation: P -waves and related results

 In this section, we first construct solutions of the form \eqref{solutiondistribution} that represent $P$-waves.
-We will recover the same results obtained in \cite{rachele2003uniqueness,bhattacharyya2018local}, but use a different approach of calculation.
-For $P$-waves, we take $\varphi$ such that
+We will regain the same results obtained in \cite{rachele2003uniqueness,bhattacharyya2018local}, but the calculation is done in a different manner (under curvilinear coordinates versus Cartesian coordinates).
+This section is not a part of the proof of the main result of this paper.